-At Sam and Pauls Thornbury wedding (featuring the iconic Kenny Lover), I linked up with their DJ’s One More Song Entertainment, who carried a ripping vibe across the day and into the evening.
+At Sam and Pauls Thornbury wedding (featuring the iconic Melbourne wedding venue, Kenny Lover), I linked up with their DJ’s One More Song Entertainment, who carried a ripping vibe across the day and into the evening.
 You know you’re on a good thing when the crew carrying your tunes are having the time of their life themselves.
 The duo are Eddy and Aleks, and they filled me in on what makes for cracking music at your wedding and how to plan your wedding music.

 These legends are also featured on my list of the 5 best wedding bands in Melbourne.

 Who are you and if someone in a long elevator ride asks you what you do, how do you fill the air with 65 floors worth of words?

 65 floors!
 I feel sorry for them.
 I could talk about what I do all day.
 In a nutshell though (and as this is a blog!), I’m a business co-owner (with my partner DJ Eddy Mac) and wedding DJ.
 Eddy and I run One More Song.
 We’re not a “booking agency” – we’re a wedding DJ business.
 Weddings are front and centre for us.
 We just love them!